imarsman/concur/README.md

 1
 ```

-`goparallel` includes the ability to send the output of either the set of incoming list items or the command run to an
+`concur` includes the ability to send the output of either the set of incoming list items or the command run to an
 awk intepreter (using goawk).

 Note that the order of output is normally the result of parallel excecution and as such is random.
 This can be overriden.